dqops/dqo/docs/integrations/airflow/dbt/dbt-cloud-run-checks-use-case.md

-# DbtCloud job execution with DQOps

-Airflow orchestrated pipelines for loading data do not provide observability facilities.
-It requires to open external applications or web pages and to search for loaded data.
-The inspection of loaded data with simple checks are configured complexly in Airflow.
-It also limits the long-term view perspective on the issue, because the review of a single result of e.g. an SQL query to the data has a lack of context.

-DQOps provides the automatic verification of the data that are available straight in the Airflow DAG execution details.
-Also, when the data issue occurs, it will be visible on the main Airflow page.

-All results are collected to the DQOps platform where the seasonal data issues can be observed.

-Using the DQOps with the **dbt** provides additional prospect to control the pipeline depending on the data.
-Loading data to a broken table can be prevented, which might ease the cleaning of it.

-## Pre-execution requirements

-Entry requirements include:

-- Installation of python package from PyPi called dqops
-- Configuration of data source and checks in DQOps
-- Installation of apache-airflow-providers-dbt-cloud with dbt operators

-## The example of use the dbt with DQOps
+# DQOps run checks example with the DbtCloud

-The DAG configuration presents the use of dbt with DQOps.
+The Airflow's DAG configuration presents the use of the DbtCloud with the DQOps' run checks operator.
-The example runs the load process in DbtCloud surrounded by data quality verification of a single table, done before and after loading the data.
+The example executes the load job in DbtCloud surrounded by data quality verification of a single table, done before and after loading the data.

 !!! info "Wait for job operator usage"